reissbaker/holdup/README.md

 Returns a promise that will be fulfilled if all the promises fulfill, and will reject as soon as any of the promises reject.

-It will call its `then` callback with the array of all fulfilled promises, in the order that they fulfilled.
+It will call its `then` callback with the array of all fulfilled values, in the order that their respective promises were passed in.
 It will call its `then` errback with the first promise to reject.

-##### holdup.none(promises...)
+##### holdup.none

 Takes an arg list, array, array of arrays, arg list of arrays... etc containing promises.